raspberrypilearning/microbit-selfies/teachers_worksheet.md

 # Micro:bit Selfies Teacher's Guide

 ## Objectives
-- How to set up a Raspberry Pi camera
+- Understand how to set up a Raspberry Pi camera
-- Controlling the camera module with Python code
+- Implement code to control the Raspberry Pi camera
-- How to use input and output pins on the micro:bit and Raspberry Pi
+- Identify GPIO pins, on both the micro:bit and the Raspberry Pi, and differentiate between inputs and outputs
-- Controlling GPIO pins with Python code
+- Implement code to control the GPIO pins on the micro:bit and Raspberry Pi

 ## Software installation
 For this lesson, your students will need access to the **mu** IDE.
 To install **mu**, open up ther Terminal and type: